Windows ProRes: First Impression by Chris Zwar - ProVideo Coalition

 Last week on the ProVideo Coalition Facebook page, a PVC reader posted a link to a new product offering the ability to encode ProRes on Windows.
 Krzysztof Karnicki had a simple question – is this for real?
 I was intrigued, but most of all I was excited – could this be the product I was looking for?
 Please let it be true…

 There’s a lot to like about Apple’s ProRes family.
-There are just enough variations – from lower bandwidth 8-bit versions, to higher-bandwidth 10-bit, and then the 4444 version with alpha channel support.
+There are just enough variations – from lower bandwidth proxy & LT versions, to higher-bandwidth 422 & HQ, and then the 4444 version with alpha channel support.
 It works at pretty much any resolution you’re likely to encounter, and most of all it’s commonly used in the production industry.
 In the 10 years since Apple launched ProRes, it’s something that has fulfilled a need and just worked.

 While I am generally platform agnostic, there’s no denying that Mac and Windows each have their own strengths and weaknesses.
 And one of the more annoying problems with working on Windows machines is the lack of full ProRes support.
 Yes, Apple provide a ProRes decoder for Windows, but there hasn’t been any official way to encode ProRes files on Windows.
 Telestream offer ProRes encoding as a cloud-based service, but that’s not the same as rendering out of After Effects on your local machine.